MiguelLoureiro98/LM35IC/README.md

 # Installation

-The library has yet to be added to the Arduino Library Index.
-Once it is accepted, you will be able to install it using the Arduino Library Manager.
-For now, the library can be [downloaded directly from Github](https://www.youtube.com/watch?v=WuqEAUirXw0).
+The library is available in the Arduino Library Index, meaning it can be installed using the Arduino Library Manager.
+Just click on the Library Manager icon in your Arduino IDE, type "LM35IC", and install it.
+The library can also be [downloaded directly from Github](https://www.youtube.com/watch?v=WuqEAUirXw0).

 # Basic usage